DeepHydro/Spatiotemporal-SOM/README.md

 Vesanto, J., Himberg, J., Alhoniemi, E. & Parhankangas, J. (2000b) Self-organizing map in Matlab: The SOM Toolbox.
 Proceedings of the Proceedings of the Matlab DSP Conference, 99.

 ## Major Libraries
-Several third-party libraries are used:
+Third-party libraries used in this repository:
 * [SOM Toolbox 2.0](http://www.cis.hut.fi/projects/somtoolbox/)

 ## Acknowledgements